Changing Your Thoughts, Changes Your World

-This was how I see the quote from Wayne Dyer and the faces (the inner mind voices belong to) – the inner sad face being the judge, with an slender thread of being self righteousness (they are not good enough) and the other being resentment, “who do they think you are?”
-Neither one of those attitudes will bring us happiness with ourselves or others.
+The cover photo is how I see this quote from Wayne Dyer.
+You have the two faces of the inner mind. – the inner sad face being the judge, with an slender thread of being self righteousness woven into it (you/they are not good enough) and the other face being resentment, (who do you/they think you are?).
+Neither one of those attitudes will bring you happiness with yourself or others.

-Yet there is a middle ground, the ground of “they are doing the best that they can”.
+Yet there is a middle ground, the ground of “I am/they are doing the best that I/they can”.

-These are the two stories in the chapter that I loved the most – this first one because I had to learn not to expect others to do the same speed and quality of work that I do.
+These are the two stories in the chapter that I loved and totally identified with – this first story was about my expectations of others.
+I had to learn not to expect others to do the same speed and quality of work that I do.
 All it did was frustrate me and make me angry, (they aren’t pulling their weight) and I was actually making them feel like they couldn’t do their job correctly, which was never my intention.
 The lesson from Brene’s book was: “Crap” as one man said, “if he’s really doing the best he can, I’m a total jerk, and I need to stop harassing him and start helping him.”

-It really is finding a way to change the way we look at something.
-Shifting our perspective, shifting the meanings we are assuming and assigning to the situation, changes everything.
-When we come from the space that everyone is doing the best they can, there will be times when we get taken advantage of.
-But you can’t let the tiny minority rule your life.
+It really is finding a way to change the way you look at something.
+Shifting your perspective, shifts the meanings you are assuming and assigning to the situation.
+It changes everything.
+When you come from the space that everyone is doing the best they can, there will be times when you get taken advantage of.
+But you can’t let that tiny minority rule your life.

 What I know is that my life is better when I hold out the space for you to be the best that you can be.
 Somehow 99.99% of the people show up as the best that they can be, when I am in that space.